Shad00Z/machine-learning-compilers/docs/project_overview/03_user_guide.rst

     This guide is for macOS and Linux only.
 As of now, we have not tested any support for Windows.

-In order to use our tensor compiler, you will have to build from source.
+In order to use our tensor compiler, you have to build from source.
-Before we begin with instructions on how to do that, we will first guide you through all the dependencies you need.
+But before we begin with instructions on how to do that, we will first guide you through all the dependencies you need to install.

 *****************************
 Installing Dependencies
 *****************************

-To build this project from source, you will need a few tools installed:

 Git
 ===================================